 Myth: If you have diabetes, you will develop heart disease

 Fact: “We know that heart disease is most likely to shorten the life of someone with diabetes,” says Dr. Sanchez.
 “We also know what to do to lower this risk and change the trajectory.”
 This includes adopting a heart-healthy lifestyle and making sure blood pressure, blood cholesterol, and glucose levels remain at healthy levels.
+There is also a new class of medicine that reduces heart diseases such as GIP-1 agonists and SGLT2 inhibitors.
 (Learn more about how to make these changes at Know Diabetes by Heart.)